Radiocarpal and Midcarpal Joints

 The midcarpal joint is distal to the radiocarpal joint.
 The predominant central and ulnar portions of the midcarpal joint consist of the concave surfaces of the scaphoid, lunate, and triquetrum proximally and the convex surfaces of the capitate and hamate distally (Fig. 6.1).
 On the radial side of the midcarpal joint, a smaller convex surface of the scaphoid contacts the concave surfaces of the trapezium and trapezoid.
 The midcarpal joint has a joint capsule that is continuous with each intercarpal joint and some carpometacarpal and intermetacarpal joints.
 Many of the ligaments that reinforce the radiocarpal joint also support the midcarpal joint (Figs. 6.2 and 6.3).

 The radiocarpal and midcarpal joints are of the condyloid type, with 2 degrees of freedom.2 The wrist complex (radiocarpal and midcarpal joints) permits flexion–extension in the sagittal plane around a medial–lateral axis and radial–ulnar deviation in the frontal plane around an anterior–posterior axis.
-Both joints contribute to these motions.4,5,6 Some sources also report that a small amount of supination–pronation occurs ...
+Both joints contribute to these motions.4,5,6 Some sources also report that a small amount of supination–pronation occurs at the ...